rocket-pool/old.docs.rocketpool.net/src/guides/node/hybrid.md

 - `<http_port>` is the port for RPC traffic that you specified in your ETH2 client's arguments

 ::: warning
-The address here *does not* have an HTTP prefix; this is by design, it is not a mistake.
-Do not include a prefix when you input the IP address.
+Since 1.0.0-rc6, the address here also has an HTTP prefix.
 :::